Select at least one school level in department picker.

 Prerequisite: Successful completion of Precalculus (H) Accelerated or permission of the department.
 This year-long course covers the material of Calculus A as well as polar coordinates, parametric functions, Taylor and Maclaurin series, and advanced integration techniques, among other topics.
 Students will be required to take the Advanced Placement Calculus BC examination in May.

 Prerequisites: Geometry and permission of the department.
 No prior programming experience is required.
 This is a first course in computer science and introduces students to the fundamentals of computer programming.
 Using the Snap! visual programming language (UC Berkeley’s version of Scratch), students will program several classic computer games including pong, hangman, and a platformer.
 Through these projects, students will learn about programming concepts such as variables, conditional statements, loops, arrays, and functions.
-Particular emphasis will be placed on iterative design principles and the roles of creativity and abstraction in the programming process.
+Particular emphasis will be placed on iterative design principles and the roles of creativity, teamwork, and abstraction in the programming process.
 As a capstone to this course, students will design and implement a significant programming project of their choice.

 Prerequisites: Either AP Computer Science or Algorithm Design and Analysis, or a demonstrated proficiency with textual programming language and permission of the department.